alexch/Off-The-Rails/off-the-rails.md

 ## More Sinatra Features

-* Sinatra apps are middleware, so you can wrap a Rails app inside a Sinatra app
+* Sinatra apps are also middleware, so you can chain them
+* Also you can mix a Rails app with a Sinatra app
   * e.g. make your landing page and marketing site a Sinatra app, but pass logged-in users to your Rails app
+  * use Rack::Cascade or Rack::URLMap for this
 * `class MyApp < Sinatra::Base` for more modularity
   * though you still can't break your app up into multiple classes
   * workaround: use 'load' and have sub-files reopen MyApp